 Does vegan quiche freeze well?

 Yes!
 This is a freezer-friendly recipe.
 You can bake it and cut it into slices to freeze for single servings or freeze the whole quiche.
+Kept in an airtight container the quiche will keep well for up to 2 months in the freezer.

 To reheat, bake in the oven at 350 degrees F for about 20 minutes until warmed through.